 - Connection building takes several minutes to connect

-- Browsing speed reduced by 70%, which is really frustrating
+- Browsing speed reduced by 70%, which is frustrating

 - NO data encryption provided

-- You ISP can see that you are using Tor Browser
+- Your ISP can see that you are using Tor Browser

-These are the significant problems with Tor browser, if you are looking for anonymity then Use VPN + Tor.
+These are the significant problems with the Tor browser; if you are looking for anonymity, then Use VPN + Tor.
 That’s the best combination to use.

 Now let’s talk about VPN (Virtual Private Network)